christopherzolotas/phd/README.md

 *M2M transformation files*: All the dissertation's Model-To-Model transformation files using the Atlas Transformation Language (ATL)

-*M2T transformation files:* All the dissertation's Model-To-Text transformation files using the Acceleop template language.
+*M2T transformation files:* All the dissertation's Model-To-Text transformation files using the Acceleo template language.

 For any information please contact me at: christopherzolotas@gmail.com